Glycogen storage disease type II: Classification

-There are exceptions, but levels of alpha-glucosidase determines the type of GSD II an individual may have.
-More alpha glucosidase present in the individual's muscles means symptoms occur later in life and progress more slowly.
-GSD II is broadly divided into two onset forms based on the age symptoms occur.
+There are exceptions, but levels of alpha-glucosidase determine the type of GSD-II an individual may have.
+More alpha-glucosidase present in the individual's muscles means symptoms occur later in life and progress more slowly.
+GSD-II is broadly divided into two onset forms based on the age symptoms occur.

-Infantile-onset form is usually diagnosed at 4–8 months; muscles appear normal but are limp and weak preventing the child from lifting their head or rolling over.
+The infantile-onset form is usually diagnosed at 4–8 months; muscles appear normal but are limp and weak preventing the child from lifting their head or rolling over.
 As the disease progresses, heart muscles thicken and progressively fail.
 Without treatment, death usually occurs due to heart failure and respiratory weakness.

-Late or later onset form occurs later than one to two years and progresses more slowly than Infantile-onset form.
+The late or later onset form occurs later than one to two years and progresses more slowly than the Infantile-onset form.
 One of the first symptoms is a progressive decrease in muscle strength starting with the legs and moving to smaller muscles in the trunk and arms, such as the diaphragm and other muscles required for breathing.
 Respiratory failure is the most common cause of death.
-Enlargement of the heart muscles and rhythm disturbances are not significant features but do occur in some cases.
+Enlargement of the heart muscles and rhythm disturbances are not significant features but occur in some cases.